Your work is to discover your work and then with all your heart to give yourself to it.

 One of the fundamental keys to success comes down to your ability to stay abreast on changing conditions and circumstances that might impact your business, life or career path.
 Hence, it’s absolutely critical that we get into the habit of consistently researching and preparing for the future, because who really knows what the future will bring.

-To begin with, ask yourself these fundamentally important questions that will help you to think more critically about your career prospects and options:
+To begin with, ask yourself these crucial questions that will help you to think more critically about your career prospects and options:

 Do I see myself carving out a new career path?